Dr Rachel Adams

 I am a qualified Counselling Psychologist.
 I am registered with the HCPC (Health and Care Professions Council) and a member of the British Psychological Society.
 I am also an approved and registered provider for Aviva and AXA Healthcare.

-I have worked as a therapist for twelve years and during this time I have worked within the NHS and the private sector.
+I have worked as a therapist for over twelve years and during this time I have worked within the NHS and the private sector.

 In my counselling psychology role I have worked with many adults experiencing a range of difficulties such as anxiety, low mood, sadness, depression, loss of direction or meaning in life, bereavement, work stress, relationship difficulties, social anxiety, chronic pain and long term health conditions.